 I’ve found that by using a harness to support my dogs back legs, they can live a much more active lifestyle.

 Without spoiling the whole article we highly recommend the GingerLead Support Harness as the best harness to support your dog’s rear legs.

-When the weather gets cooler, we notice our older dogs begin to move slower and slower.
+When the weather gets cooler symptoms may get worse and we notice our older dogs begin to move slower and slower.
 This process continues, and as a dog owner, it’s important to focus on making your dog feel as comfortable as possible through it.